ziemenz/edx-platform/openedx/core/djangoapps/content/learning_sequences/docs/decisions/0002-extensions-to-inter-app-apis.rst

 #.
 It will be easier for other applications to access learning_sequence
 functionality in a more easily understood and maintainable way.

+#.
+It will be easier to build and maintain plugin code that depends on this
+application.

+#.
+Changes that break backwards compatibility will be more obvious.